 Take a walk on the wild isles

 A paradise for hikers, there are lots of walking routes all over the Faroe Islands.
 From short jaunts and moderate terrain wanders to steep and stony scrambles, the windswept wilderness begs to be explored on foot.
 Each island offers spectacular scenery and camera clicking vistas will reward all those who take to the trails.
-Although the islands are not as cold as you might expect, they do host some of the most unpredictable weather in the world, so it’s important to pack for all seasons.
+Although the islands are not as cold as you might expect, they do host some of the most unpredictable weather in the world, so no matter when you choose to visit, it’s important to pack for all seasons.

 A birders paradise